 With so many complicated ways to redeem points, it's comforting to know that you have an easy way to exchange your points for flights, hotels, car rentals, and a variety of other travel experiences.
 Planning a trip can be a lot of work, so sometimes you'll want to lock in your plans without investing a lot of time searching for award sweet spots that could stretch your points a little further.

 Many sites that cover points and miles are written by folks with unconventional jobs that offer the freedom to plan trips around award availability and blackout dates.
-For those with less flexibility, the Ultimate Rewards portal is a great way to get the travel you want for a fraction of the normal cost.
+For those with less flexibility, the Chase Travel portal is a great way to get the travel you want for a fraction of the normal cost.
 There's no shame whatsoever in booking a trip that doesn't squeeze every possible penny out of your miles.
 If you can score an itinerary with Chase Travel that works with your schedule and allows you to save money by paying in points, book away!

 Just remember that sometimes Chase won't have the best price or won't have certain options you could book through other websites.
 Spend a few minutes ensuring you didn't miss a better deal elsewhere before you complete your payment.